dimkoutsoukos/Efood_Assessment/README.md

 Additionally a ppt file is added, named "User Analysis - Part II", that contains the power point presentation targeting C-Level and BI team presentation of the analysis results.

+For the third and last part of the assessment, the solution is found in the PDF file named "Part III - Visualization".
+Short comments and suggestions are found in the pdf, while the reports are described.

+In case you have any question or probelm with the files, please contact me!